If you are looking for the best essential oils for sleep, then you will find these essential oils for a good night sleep very helpful.

-If you decide to use topical method, I recommend a few drops placed in a carrier oil.
+If you decide to use the topical method, I recommend a few drops mixed with a carrier oil, or you can even make a sleep balm using essential oils.
 This will protect you from skin irritations that can develop when essential oils are placed directly on its surface.
-Try these oils out and rest easy tonight!

 If you have never used a certain essential oil it is important to do a skin patch test prior to topically using!
 See my sections on topical use and other essential oil safety concerns: